wevm/wagmi/docs/shared/faq.md

 Yes, Wagmi is very strict with [semantic versioning](https://semver.org) and we will never introduce breaking changes to the runtime API in a minor version bump.

 For exported types, we try our best to not introduce breaking changes in non-major verions, however, [TypeScript doesn't follow semver](https://www.learningtypescript.com/articles/why-typescript-doesnt-follow-strict-semantic-versioning) and often introduces breaking changes in minor releases that can cause Wagmi type issues.
 See the <a :href="`/${docsPath}/typescript#requirements`">TypeScript docs</a> for more information.

+## How can I contribute to Wagmi?

+The Wagmi team accepts all sorts of contributions.
+Check out the [Contributing](/dev/contributing) guide to get started.
+If you are interested in adding a new connector to Wagmi, check out the [Creating Connectors](/dev/creating-connectors) guide.

 ## Anything else you want to know?